JohnDLee/CEVSim/README.md

 # CEVSim
-Simulation of CEV SDE Process
+Simulation of CEV SDE Process using an Euler Maruyama Scheme

+Analysis of dt error for alpha < 0